kubernetes/kubernetes/docs/proposals/network-policy.md

     # If namespace ingress isolation is enabled, only allow traffic
     # that matches a network policy which selects this pod.
     for network_policy in network_policies(pod.namespace):
-      if not network_policy.podSelector.selects(pod):
+      if not network_policy.Spec.PodSelector.selects(pod):
         # This policy doesn't select this pod.
 Try the next one.
         continue

-      # A null ingress list means allow all traffic.
-      if network_policy.ingress == null:
-        return True

       # This policy selects this pod.
 Check each ingress rule
       # defined on this policy to see if it allows the traffic.
       # If at least one does, then the traffic is allowed.
-      for ingress_rule in network_policy.ingress:
+      for ingress_rule in network_policy.Ingress:
         if ingress_rule.matches(traffic):
           return True